yegor256/blog/_drafts/_repo.md

 that way anymore.
 We know that tight coupling is a bad idea.
 We know that a set of smaller components is better than a larger solid piece.

 Why can't we apply the same logic to repositories?
-I believe, we can.
+I believe we can.
 Of course, just like in object-oriented programming, a fine-grained design requires more skills and time.
 Look at what I had to do with this small jQuery plugin.
 I've spent hours of coding and thinking.
 I even had to learn